emee-dev/apicize/README.md

 * `resposne`: Properties describe an HTTP response

-After executing a request, you can view the response details and examine `textContext` to see all global variables available for use by your testing.
+After executing a request, you can view the response details and examine `textContext` to see all global variables available for use in your testing.

 **request** properties include: